 When at work, ENTJs are logical and creative, and they enjoy working with others.
 In contrast, ISFJs are more individualistic and use their Feeling preference to understand their work environment and make decisions.
 Still, both personalities are organized and focused, which can help them overcome their differences,

 ISFJ and ENFP

-Although they differ on a majority of Myers-Briggs preferences, ENFPs and ISFJs are both Feeling personalities, so their compatibility is in the yellow zone on our chart.
+Although they differ on a majority of the personality type preferences, ENFPs and ISFJs are both Feeling personalities, so their compatibility is in the yellow zone on our chart.

 When it comes to romantic relationships, the ISFJ ENFP pairing happens naturally as they both see something in each other that’s attractive and compelling.
 To an ENFP looking to settle down, the ISFJ represents a grounded partner who is loyal and realistic.
 On the other hand, the ISFJ feels the freedom to explore deeper sides of their personality and enjoys the excitement of being with an ENFP.

 Both types are empathetic and warm, lovingly supporting their significant other in chasing their dreams.
 However, the same things that spark the initial attraction can become burdens in a long-term relationship.
 The ENFP can find the ISFJ’s love for security tiresome and off-putting, while the ISFJ can find the ENFP scattered and unfocused.

 Both personality types have a lot to learn from each other, but this doesn’t guarantee a solid friendship between ENFPs and ISFJs.
 However, when they do become friends, the ISFJ needs to be a bit more open to the ENFP’s carefree approach to life.
 On the other hand, the ENFP can also learn to be more grounded and organized.